ASTAR123/ASTAR123/README.md

 **Currently I am Focusing On making more Projects for hands-on experience.**

->I have made following Projects whixh are listed below:
+>I have made following Projects which are listed below:
 ```ts
    1. CRUD APP
    2. Hamberger Menu